qinsong77/Next-js-Boilerplate/README.md

 - after gpr, run pnpm install automatically
 - how to update rsc in client?

+## Know issues

+- `eslint-plugin-vitest` can not updated otherwise eslint will be broken.

 ## Refers:

 - [Next.js App Router Playground](https://github.com/vercel/app-playground)